 Django Admin

-To add, edit and delete the posts we’ve just modeled, we will use Django admin.
+To add, edit and delete the bakeries and items we’ve just modeled, we will use Django admin.

 Code Editor